Writing a project proposal#

 Overview of what you can use aside from the robot arms

-Each robot has at least 2 photoelectric sensors (different sensing distances) and 1 limit switch connected.
+Some robots have two photoelectric sensors (on-off, different sensing distances) and one limit switch connected.
 The limit switch signal is connected to both robots on the same table.

 Proposal components#